XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/configuration/configure-advisory-deletion.md

 # Configure Advisory Deletion

-In its default configuration, the `rippled` server automatically deletes outdated history of XRP Ledger state and transactions as new ledger versions become available.
-If your server uses most of its hardware resources during peak hours, you can configure the server to delete ledgers only when prompted by a command scheduled to run during off-peak hours to reduce the chances of online deletion
+The default config file sets `rippled` to automatically delete outdated history of XRP Ledger state and transactions as new ledger versions become available.
+If your server uses most of its hardware resources during peak hours, you can configure the server to delete ledgers only when prompted by a command scheduled to run during off-peak hours to reduce the chances of online deletion.

 ## Prerequisites